WestDRI/rcmodules22/content/bash4.md

 +++
-title = "Bash Day 1 mid-day session" slug = "bash2"
+title = "Bash closing session" slug = "bash4"
 +++

 1. Are there any questions on the materials you just watched?